cabeaulac/localstack-pro-gdc-bp1/aws-cs-lambda/README.md

 ## Prerequisites Without GDC
 1. You have LocalStack running
 2. You have dotnet6 installed
-3. Create a pyenv and source it
+3. Create a pyenv and source it.

+From the root of this project do:
 ```shell
 make setup-venv
 source venv/bin/activate